Cwarcup/on-your-mental/README.md

 `latestVideo` component returns the latest video from the channel.
 It uses the `getDescription` function to get the relevant text from the YouTube video description.

-`YTVideoIdDetails` function gets specific details for a given YouTube video ID.
+`detailedYoutubeIDFetch` function gets specific details for a given YouTube video ID.
 This information is not available in the general list search API.

 ## Buzzsprout RSS Integration